Mokkatrukki/ols-viikkopelit/README.md

 ## Data Update Process (Production)

-The data update process involves interacting with both deployed applications:
+The data update process has been simplified with the shared database architecture:

-1.  **Trigger Scraping & Parsing (`ols-viikkopelit-admin`):
+1.  **Trigger Data Update (`ols-viikkopelit-admin`)**:
-    *   Navigate to the admin dashboard of the `ols-viikkopelit-admin` app: [https://ols-viikkopelit-admin.fly.dev/](https://ols-viikkopelit-admin.fly.dev/)
+    *   Navigate to the admin dashboard: [https://ols-viikkopelit-admin.fly.dev/](https://ols-viikkopelit-admin.fly.dev/)
     *   Click the "Trigger Full Data Update" button.
-    *   This initiates the Puppeteer script to scrape the latest PDF from the OLS website, parse it, extract game data, and save `extracted_games_output.json` to its dedicated volume (`ols_admin_data`) on Fly.io.
+    *   This initiates the Puppeteer script to scrape the latest PDF, parse it, extract game data, and save directly to the shared SQLite database.
     *   Monitor the `ols-viikkopelit-admin` logs on Fly.io for progress and confirmation.

-2.  **Refresh Data in Main Viewer App (`ols-viikkopelit`):
+2.  **Automatic Data Availability**:
-    *   Navigate to the admin page of the main `ols-viikkopelit` app: [https://ols-viikkopelit.fly.dev/admin](https://ols-viikkopelit.fly.dev/admin)
+    *   Updated game schedules are immediately available at the main app: [https://ols-viikkopelit.fly.dev/](https://ols-viikkopelit.fly.dev/)
-    *   Click the "Reload Data from Shared Storage" (or similarly named) button.
-    *   This action triggers the main app to call the secure API of `ols-viikkopelit-admin`, fetch the latest `extracted_games_output.json`, save it to its own Fly.io volume (`ols_data`), and then reload the game data for display.
-    *   Monitor the `ols-viikkopelit` logs on Fly.io for confirmation.

-This two-step process ensures that the data scraping is handled by the specialized admin app, and the main app consumes this data in a controlled manner.
+    *   No manual refresh or additional steps needed - the main app reads from the same database
+    *   Changes appear in real-time for all users

+**Benefits of Shared Database:**
+- ✅ **No API calls** between apps (faster, more reliable)
+- ✅ **Real-time updates** (no refresh delays)
+- ✅ **Simplified workflow** (single-step update process)
+- ✅ **Better performance** (direct database access)

 ## Dockerization